algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Project Introduction

-The objective of this project is to develop a high-performance software solution designed to calculate the shortest travel path between two specified landmarks within the United States.
-The software will utilize advanced algorithms to efficiently determine the quickest route by considering various travel times between landmarks.
-Given the scale of the dataset, which includes approximately 24 million nodes, the solution must be optimized for speed, reliability, and scalability.
+The objective of this project is to develop a high-performance software solution designed to calculate shortest travel paths between two specified landmarks within the United States. the software will utilize advanced algorithms to determine the quickest route based on various travel times between landmarks.
+Given the scale of the dataset, which includes approximately 24 million nodes, the solution must optimize speed, reliability, and scalability.

 Such a project is particularly valuable in real-world applications such as logistics, navigation, and urban planning.
 Efficient route optimization can help businesses reduce fuel consumption, improve delivery times, and enhance overall operational efficiency.
 Moreover, this software can aid travelers and commuters in making more informed decisions, saving time, and minimizing travel-related uncertainties.